contentedweb/cms.contentedweb.com/src/posts/2022/site-overview.md

 ## RSS Feed

 The site also comes with an [RSS feed](/feed/) that enables users to track updates to your site using a feed reader.
-This feed is pre-configured and cannot be altered.
+This feed is pre-configured.
+There are a couple of properties of the feed that can be altered in the "Data" section of the CMS.